dustming/basinmaker/docs/installation.rst

     * r.stream.basins
     * r.stream.snap

-    How to install GRASS GIS addon can be found in How to install GRASS GIS addon can be found in `here <https://github.com/dustming/RoutingTool/wiki/Files/GRASS GIS Addons Install Instruction.pdf>`_.
+    How to install GRASS GIS addon can be found in How to install GRASS GIS addon can be found in `here <https://github.com/dustming/RoutingTool/wiki/Files/GRASS_GIS_Addons_Install_Instruction.pdf>`_.

 #.
 Test validation